Performance Tracking > 2018 Hurricane Season |

 The report measures Uptime and Response Time as the most important metrics for the availability and the reliability of all web-based operations.
 Measurements of the multi-step online transactions were made every 15 minutes, simultaneously from 3 different monitoring locations: Trumbull, CT (US East Coast), San Francisco, CA (US West Coast) and Chicago, IL (US Central).

-This year The National Hurricane Center (nhc.noaa.gov) was the speed leader among the 5 monitored websites with an average response time of 0.525 seconds, followed by salvationarmy.org (0.647 sec).
-Far away at the bottom of the table was redcross.org with 1.962 seconds average response time which may have frustrated some of its visitors.
+Second year in a row The National Hurricane Center (nhc.noaa.gov) was the speed leader among the 5 monitored websites with an average response time of 0.369 seconds, followed once again by salvationarmy.org (0.539 sec).
+Far away at the bottom of the table was weather.com with 1.797 seconds average response time which may have frustrated some of its visitors.

-The winner with 100% average uptime for this year’s hurricane season is weather.com, followed by nhc.noaa.gov (99.991%).
-At the bottom of the availability chart stands redcross.org with 99.865% which is not that bad at all.
+The winner with 100% average uptime for this year’s hurricane season is nhc.noaa.gov, followed by weather.com (99.986%).
+At the bottom of the availability chart stands floridadisaster.org with 99.140% which means it was not accessible to its customers for nearly 19 hour during the monitored period.

 Average Uptime for the whole period